Conservation Around the House

 FINANCIAL ASSISTANCE FOR SEPTIC SYSTEM REPAIR

 Up to 75% of the cost of repairing or replacing a failing onsite septic system may be paid for through our OSS Cost-Share Program.
-Failing onsite septic systems impacting surface waters in the Clallam County Marine Recovery Area are highest priority for assistance.
+Failing onsite septic systems impacting surface waters in a current Pollution Identification & Correction focus area are of highest priority for assistance.
+The current focus area includes the Meadowbrook and Cooper creek watersheds and the lower Matriotti and Lotzgesell creek watersheds.
+Assistance may be available in other parts of the Clallam County Marine Recovery Area if the applicant is denied a loan from Craft3, the USDA Rural Development or a private lender.
 All referrals for assistance must be made to the conservation district by Clallam County Environmental Health - 360-417-2506.
+See our OSS Cost-Share brochure for more information.

 Want to attract birds and other wildlife to your yard?
 This fact sheet on Wildlife Use of Trees & Shrubs Native to the North Olympic Peninsula tells you how our native plants are used by local wildlife.